Identifying a Bully

 - Do you think members of the school community have a responsibility to address bullying behavior?
 Why or why not?

-Show the cover of "My Secret Bully" and ask if they think either of the characters portrayed on the front are the "bully" or if they are the ones being bullied.
-Ask why they might assume these girls have been bullied.
-Talk about "stereotypes" and that often whenpeople think of bulliesthey think of boys.
-Ask did the class seem to have that stereotype of a bully when they created the "Characteristics of a Bully"list?
+Show the cover of "My Secret Bully" and ask if they can tell which girl on the front is the "bully."
+Talk about "stereotypes" and that people often think of bullies as boys.
+Ask did the class seem to have that stereotype of a bully when they created the list?

 Tell the students that one of the girls on the front cover acts as a"bully" but that she is in some ways the same as Eugene in Mr. Lincoln's Way and in other ways very different from Eugene.

-Read My Secret Bully aloud to the class, stopping when appropriate to check for understanding and to discuss.
+Read My Secret Bully aloud to the class or play the YouTube reading, stopping when appropriate to check for understanding and to discuss.

+Talk about bullying at your school.
 Ask "Do kids in our school get bullied?
 Where in our school does this happen?
-How often do you see this happen?"
+There are different types of bullies that could make it confusing about how to respond."
 Caution the students not to use student names but to give examples of bullying behavior they might have witnessed.

 Suggest to the students that they could do a research project to discover facts about bullying behavior in their school.
 Guide the students in developing a questionaire to give to their peers, school staff and family members.
 This should include 3-5 student generated questions.
 Questions that students might want to include: Have you ever been bullied?
 Have you ever seen someone else being bullied?
 How much of a problem do you think bullying behavior is in our school? (scale of 5-1) Where or when do you think bullying behaviors happen?
 Teacher Note:Using a Likert Scale (See Bibliographical References) or a yes/no response for some of the questions will facilitate using math skills (percentage, graphs, charts) in quantifying the survey data.